Regulation Research: From Searching to Regulatory Monitoring

 Act as a first line of defense before escalation to Legal or Compliance teams

-Regulation Search does not replace legal analysis or compliance determination.
+Regulation Research does not replace legal analysis or compliance determination.
 Its value lies in early awareness and ongoing visibility.

 Searching vs Monitoring